 The Dutch government argued that the art was sold fairly and that it now is part of the country’s national treasure trove and of terric value to the Dutch people, Berg, in his suit, argued that fairness did not exist in Nazi Germany, that any transaction with Nazis, no matter its appearance on paper, must have been made under duress and that the art rightfully belongs to the family.

 Last week, it was announced that the lawsuit filed was dismissed on legal technicalities, granting a victory to the Dutch.

-In March, Berg and his attorneys, Rebecca Gibson and Joel Androphy, asked the court to amend its judgement but the motion was denied in June.
+In March, Berg and his attorney, Joel Androphy, asked the court to amend its judgement but the motion was denied in June.
 Berg said he will continue to pursue his claim.